kurzi2704/pantos-pandas-creator/README.md

 # Pantos PANDAS Token Deploy - TESTNET
-The following files are used to deploy a PANDAS token in Pantos supported testnets.
+The following steps describe how deploy a PANDAS token in Pantos supported testnets.
+This step by step guide should guide you through the world of PANDAS and brownie.

 ## 1. Setup all requirements and prerequisites
 * To be able to start with everything we need python installed.
 The version should be `3.6 or later`, but not greater